-Me and meditation have pretty special relationship with each other.
+Me and meditation have a pretty special relationship with each other.
 For one moment, we are good together, everything goes smoothly and then there is always a time when we do not fully understand.
 But one thing is certain.
 I am always grateful for returning to it.
-So in this post I would like to give you some tips on how you can begin with meditation too.
+So in this post, I would like to give you some tips on how you can begin with meditation too.

 What exactly is meditation

 Meditation can be something else for each and every one.
-For me it is a moment of total peace, when I sit comfortably and try to keep my attention at least for a moment in a presence.
+For me, it is a moment of total peace, when I sit comfortably and try to keep my attention at least for a moment in a presence.
 I try to be an observer of my thoughts.
-For some however some kind of meditation may be yoga exercises, walking on the grass barefoot or listening to music.
+For some, however, some kind of meditation may be yoga exercises, walking on the grass barefoot, or listening to music.
 Everyone has to find their way in which at least for a moment we will calm our minds a little.